HermanObst/rusty_merkle_tree/README.md

 # rusty_merkle_tree

-A is an simple implementation of a hash tree (Merkle Tree) in rust
+A simple implementation of a hash tree (Merkle Tree) in rust